NorwegianRefugeeCouncil/nrc-design-system/README.md

 react-dom: 17.0.1
 react-native: 0.64.3
 ```
-So you need to ensure your project uses exactly the same version.
+So you need to ensure your project uses exactly the same.

 ## Installation
 ```